 The University of Memphis

-Department heads, in cooperation with their LSP and ITD, are responsible for insuring their employees have adequate technical support to understand and implement security standards and procedures.
-This responsibility extends to data accessed on University office equipment, as well as personally owned equipment on which restricted University data is stored or manipulated.
-Each unit of the University instructs employees about the "safe and protected" storage space for saved University data.
-In the event of an audit, each unit of the University would be responsible for providing the location of the unit's "safe and protected" storage.
+Department heads, in cooperation with Local Support Providers and ITS, are responsible for ensuring their employees have adequate technical support to understand and implement security standards and procedures.
+This responsibility extends to data regardless of the storage medium or originating point of access including, but not limited to, University-owned equipment, personally-owned equipment, and cloud-based services.
+Each unit of the University instructs employees about the designated and storage space for saved University data.
+In the event of an audit, each unit of the University would be responsible for providing the location of the unit's designated and approved storage.

 | ||The University of Memphis is committed to maintaining the confidentiality of all restricted University data.
 The purpose of this policy is to establish classifications for University data and a framework to preserve the integrity of all University data, regardless of the hardware, systems, etc. where the data may reside or from which it is accessed.|

 A vendor-provided service including, but not limited to, storage, analytics, business intelligence, reporting, or other processing, that is not typically located within the University's physical premises.

 |Data Steward||University officials and agents of the University who have designated duties for collection, input, and maintenance responsibilities for data within their functional area.|